jemmy512/book-notes/CS/tcp-ip-illustrated-volume-1.md

 A SACK option that specifies n blocks has a length of 8n + 2 bytes, so the 40 bytes available to hold TCP options can specify a maximum of four blocks.
 It is expected that SACK will often be used in conjunction with the TSOPT, which takes an additional 10 bytes (plus 2 bytes of padding), meaning that SACK is typically able to include only three blocks per ACK.

 ### 14.6.1 SACK Receiver Behavior
-A receiver generates SACKs whenever there is any out-oforder data in its buffer in two cases:
+* A receiver generates SACKs whenever **there is any out-oforder data** in its buffer in two cases:
     1. data was lost in transit
     2. it has been reordered and newer data has arrived at the receiver before older data

-Behavior:
+* Behavior:
-1. The receiver places in the first SACK block the sequence number range contained in the segment it has most recently received.
+    1. The receiver places in the first SACK block the sequence number range contained in the segment it has **most recently received**.
-2. **???** Other SACK blocks are listed in the order in which they appeared as first blocks in previous SACK options.
+    2. Other SACK blocks are listed in the order in which they appeared as first blocks in previous SACK options.
 That is, they are filled in by repeating the most recently sent SACK blocks (in other segments) that are not subsets of another block about to be placed in the option being constructed.

 [RFC6675]Note that an ACK which carries new SACK data is counted as a duplicate acknowledgment under this definition even if it carries new data, changes the advertised window, or moves the cumulative acknowledgment point, which is different from the definition of duplicate acknowledgment in [RFC5681].